This versatile hummingbird nectar recipe with no food coloring will have your sweet little friends squeaking their thanks all year long!

 Especially when I guarantee you have all the ingredients for this hummingbird food recipe in your pantry at this very moment.

 Here is how to make hummingbird nectar in just a few quick steps:

-- Pure white cane sugar: Pure white cane sugar is the most important ingredient when making homemade hummingbird nectar.
+- Pure white cane sugar: Pure white cane sugar is the most important ingredient when making homemade hummingbird food.
 Organic cane sugar, "raw" cane sugar, brown sugar, honey, agave syrup, artificial sweeteners or any unrefined sugars that are brown in color should NOT be used in homemade hummingbird nectar.
 Other sugars may be loaded w/ iron or are a rookery for germs and bacteria, all of which can be detrimental to hummingbirds.
 Pure white cane sugar is what works best!
 The only other substitute that may be ok is beet sugar, but I've never tried it, so I can't vouch for how well it works.

 - 3-4 cups of water: I've never used anything other than water straight from the tap, and my hummingbirds come back year after year, but any filtered water, spring water, or unchlorinated water will do just fine!
 As for the amount, the consensus says to use 3 cups of water during the winter months, and 4 cups of water during the spring and summer (and sometimes up to 5 or 6), but the ratio really all depends on your hummingbirds.
 The standard ratio for a hummingbird nectar recipe is 4:1, but 3:1 works great although it may spoil a bit quicker.
 On hot summer days, you can even try a 5:1 or 6:1 ratio.
 Play around with the ratio and see what works best for your babies!

 - DON'T USE RED DYE!
 There is no need to use any red food dyes in your homemade hummingbird nectar!
 The brightly colored glass and flowers on your hummingbird feeder will work to attract the hummingbirds much better than the harmful dye ever will.